Actualité et Droit International

 L'Organisation Marocaine des Droits Humains (OMDH) et la Fondation

-Canadienne des Droits de la Personne (FCDP )ont developpe un site
+Canadienne des Droits de la Personne (FCDP )ont developpe un site Web

 sur la promotion et la protection des droits de la personne